 In my last post, I introduced the longitudinal study that MIT Sloan Management Review has been conducting over the past five years.
 From 2010 to 2012 they indicated that 67% of those surveyed believed that analytics gave their organizations a competitive edge.
 In 2013, that figure stabilized at 66% revealing the so called 'Moneyball Effect' where leaders lost their competitive edge that they once enjoyed because followers matured and made analytics core competencies.
 In 2014, that trend continued, falling to 61%.

-Analytics, Business Intelligence, Supply Chain
+Analytics, Business Intelligence, Posts, Supply Chain

 Competing on Data

 By now, most of you have probably heard of, or read, the book entitled Competing on Analytics by Thomas Davenport that demonstrates how some of the most successful organizations in the world have made analytics a core capability and integral to their strategic planning.
 MIT Sloan has been tracking this phenomenon since 2010 echoing Davenport's findings.
 From 2010 to 2012 they indicated that 67% of those surveyed believed that analytics gave their organizations a competitive edge.
 However, in their last installment of their longitudinal study, something interesting happened.
 Something that I like to call the 'Oakland Athletics Effect'.